zgabievi/laravel-tbcpay/README.md

 ## License

-TBC is an open-sourced laravel package licensed under the MIT license
+laravel-tbcpay is licensed under a  [MIT License](https://github.com/zgabievi/laravel-tbcpay/blob/master/LICENSE).

 ## TODO
+- [ ] Take response codes from README and put somewhere else
-- [ ] Create tests
+- [ ] Create some tests to check full functionality
+- [ ] Make TBC facade more Model like